 Finance majors learn to manage organizations’ financial resources, weighing the time, returns, and risks associated with cash, equity, debt, and more advanced financial instruments.
 Eligible students may add a fifth year to their studies to earn a Master of Science in Finance.

 Each year, students participate in the Duff & Phelps YOUniversity Deal Challenge.
 University of Wisconsin–Madison students have won the competition in three of the last four years.
-In 2015, students were required to address valuation and transfer pricing implications of eBay’s plan to spin off its payments business segment, PayPal, into a separate publicly traded company.
+Students in this major are required to address valuation and transfer pricing implications for large corporations such as eBay and PayPal.

 #21 in the U.S. (#9 among public universities) for undergraduate finance programs

 View detailed information about the Wisconsin BBA Program major in finance, investment, and banking.

 Information systems majors use a blend of business acumen, knowledge of industry standards, and practical information technology (IT) skills to help organizations maximize technology’s full potential.